-The Festival is being run by Birmingham Co-operative Film Society, with support from Central England Co-op and the Co-operative News.
+The Festival is being run by Birmingham Co-operative Film Society, with support from Central England Co-operative.
 Birmingham Co-operative Film Society (aka Birmingham Film Co-op) has been screening monthly social justice films under the slogan "Just Film: for a fairer world" since 2010.

-Short Films are invited in three categories.
-These are - Telling Co-operative Stories, Social Justice Documentary and Social Justice Drama.
+Short Films are invited in two categories.
+These are – Working Together (Documentary) and Working Together (Drama).
 A panel of judges will select the top films from each category, these will then be promoted and screened as part of the festival.
-An overall winner in each category will be selected and the Director given a £150 cash prize.
+An overall winner in each category will be selected and awarded a £150 cash prize.
 Further category details can be found in the descriptions for each category.

-All categories will be judged on the following criteria: originality, content, narrative, creativity, cinematography, pacing and performance.
+All categories will be judged on the following criteria: originality, content, narrative, creativity, cinematography, pacing, performance and collaboration.

-There is an additional prize - selected from across all categories - for the best submission where the participants are all aged 25 and under.
-Please request consideration for this category when completing your entry form.
+There will be additional prizes - selected from both categories - for the best submissions in several younger age groups, where the participants are all aged 25 and under.
+Please request consideration for these categories when completing your entry form.

-Within the three categories we welcome short film submissions in all genres and in languages other than British English.
+Within the two categories we welcome short film submissions in all genres and in languages other than British English.
 The films should include English subtitles if in other languages.
-The films must have a maximum length of 5 minutes.
+The films must have a maximum length of 15 minutes.
 If selected for screening, please let us know if this will be your film’s premiere.

 1 - In order to submit a film, you must own all the rights, including for any audio tracks used, or have permission from the owner.